gmccormick8/simple-gcp-mario/modules/compute/README.md

 ## Notes

 - Instances are automatically distributed across three zones in the specified region
-- Each instance runs nginx web server (installed via startup script)
+- Each instance runs Apache web server with a Mario game deployment
 - OS Login is enabled by default
 - The module creates instance templates with a unique name prefix to support updates
+- Autoscaling is configured to maintain CPU utilization around 80%